Job Type: Permanent full-time

 - This position requires a flexible schedule.

 - Evenings and weekends may be required, must be willing to work a flexible schedule.

 - Driver’s license is required

 - Must maintain good standing with the NSVMA

 - Physical ability to walk and/or stand on your feet throughout a normal workday required.

-- Working conditions include working alone, working outside in varying weather conditions, frequent interruptions, and some evening meetings.
+- Working conditions include working alone, working outside in varying weather conditions, frequent interruptions, and some meetings.

 Hours of Work

 Hours of work are a minimum of 30 hours per week.
 Work responsibilities will be scheduled as per the needs of the Nova Scotia SPCA and could occasionally require overtime to meet the needs of the position.